j0hn-G4lt/huntressCTF-2024/HuntressCTF2024/Day19/eco-friendly.md

 Funny enough, the creator had a video creating a similar thing [here](https://www.youtube.com/watch?v=8CiNx4nNqQ0).

 After deobfuscating the first time, we generated another version of essentially the same script, so it has been obfuscated multiple times.
 Since we don't know how many times, I created a loop that will continue as long as it can.

+Save as a .ps1 and execute in powershell.
 Eventually we reach our flag.

 ```pwsh
 $encodedFilePath = "eco_friendly"  # File path to eco_friendly